 - Gold: for factories with a minimum VAP score of 180 and all Priority and Major findings closed

 - Silver: for factories with a minimum VAP score of 160 and all Priority findings closed

-To meet the requirements for recognition, all assessments must be a VAP (no CMA/AMA) and be verified through a VAP Closure Assessment.
+To meet the requirements for recognition, all audits must be a VAP (no CMA/AMA) and be verified through a VAP Closure Assessment.